-The Fair Debt Collection Practices Act (FDCPA) is a law originally passed in 1978 to protect consumers and regulate the tactics used by debt collectors.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law initially passed in 1978 to protect consumers and regulate the tactics used by debt collectors.

 If you have had debt collectors hounding you over a debt, it is imperative that you know what your rights are as outlined in the FDCPA.

-The FDCPA is what you will be using to protect you against third-party debt collectors and their unfair practices and illegal debt collection tactics.
+The FDCPA is what you will be using to protect you against third-party debt collectors and their unfair debt collection practices.
 The FDCPA allows you to fight back against them.

 Rights Guaranteed to Consumers Under the Fair Debt Collection Practices Act

 One of the main tools given to consumers in the FDCPA is the right to debt validation.
 Any time you are contacted about a debt you aren’t sure you owe, you may send a debt validation letter to the debt collector.

 This letter puts the burden of proof on your creditors to show you the details about any debt you may owe.